almarinho91/Data_Analysis_SQL_Tableau/README.md

 ## Data Processing
 ### Data source description
+As already mentioned, for this study a database of the fictitious company Cyclistic was used.
+In this context, the trips made by the users of the service in the period between August 2021 and July 2022 were analyzed.
+The data is provided in .csv format, each one corresponding to a month of that period.

+The data is provided by the company in an organized structure, containing 13 columns that specify each trip.
+In this context, there is information about the trip identification (ride_id), the type of bike used (rideable_type), information about the trip times (started_at and ended_at), the type of subscription of the service user (member_casual) among other information.

+There is no information in the database that can identify the users of each trip, such as user name or credit card information.
+Therefore, it is not possible to know, for example, in which area those users live or how much specific casual users would profit from getting a membership.

 ### Cleaning and processing data
 ## Data Analysis and Visualization
 ### Trip duration overview